What does “kodomo” mean in Japanese?

 Summary

-- kodomo – 子供 (こども) : a noun meaning ‘child’ or ‘kid’ in Japanese.
+- kodomo – 子供 (こども) : a noun meaning a ‘child’ or ‘kid’ in Japanese.
 This can also work as plural.
 These two kanji characters literally mean ‘children’ or ‘kids’ in Japanese.
-As the kanji expression suggests, this word was originally a plural noun.
+This literal interpretation is completely in line with the actual meanings.
+As the kanji expression suggests, this noun was originally a plural.
+Today, however, Japanese people use this also as a singular.
+As times change, Japanese plural nouns often revert to singulars.

 Hope my explanations are understandable and helpful for Japanese learners.